Giovanna Bassi: Private life

 Bassi had a daughter, Johanna Fredrika (1787–1810), presumed to be fathered by Count Adolf Fredrik Munck af Fulkila, with whom she had a relationship at the time.
-By persistent rumors, the count was said to be the true father of Gustav IV Adolf of Sweden, and Bassi's daughter was said to have a strong resemblance to the King, who might have been her half-brother.
-Bassi's daughter was further said to be the role-model for the character Tintomara in the famous novel Drottningens juvelsmycke by Carl Jonas Love Almquist.
-In that novel, Tintomara is portrayed as the half sibling of King Gustav IV Adolf and the issue of Count Adolf Fredrik Munck af Fulkila.
+By persistent rumours, the count was said to be the true father of Gustav IV Adolf of Sweden, and Bassi's daughter was said to have a strong resemblance to the King, who might have been her half-brother.
+Bassi's daughter was further said to be the role model for the character Tintomara in the famous novel Drottningens juvelsmycke by Carl Jonas Love Almquist.
+In that novel, Tintomara is portrayed as the half-sibling of King Gustav IV Adolf and the issue of Count Adolf Fredrik Munck af Fulkila.

-When Count Adolf Fredrik Munck af Fulkila was exiled in 1792, Bassi left the Ballet and followed him to Rome in Italy, where she expected him to formally acknowledge their daughter and marry her.
+When Count Adolf Fredrik Munck af Fulkila was exiled in 1792, Bassi left the ballet and followed him to Rome, where she expected him to formally acknowledge their daughter and marry her.
 He refused on both accounts, however, which she regarded as a grave insult.
 When Munck later made her daughter a beneficiary in his will, she refused to accept it and denied the intended inheritance in her daughter's name.
-During her stay in Italy, she also received large sums of money from the Swedish de facto regent, Gustaf Adolf Reuterholm for whom she acted as a secret agent with the task of providing evidence and conduct inquiries against the exiled Gustaf Mauritz Armfelt.
+During her stay in Italy, she also received large sums of money from the Swedish de facto regent, Gustaf Adolf Reuterholm, for whom she acted as a secret agent with the task of providing evidence and conducting inquiries against the exiled Gustaf Mauritz Armfelt.
 She returned to Sweden in 1794 and reentered the Swedish Ballet, but she was only to remain there for a short while.

 Later life

 In 1794, Bassi married the German-Swedish merchant Peter Hinrik Schön (1765–1821).
 She made her last performance in De två Savojarderna (The Two Savoyards) in June 1794.
 In her marriage contract, Giovanna Bassi stipulated that her spouse should acknowledge her daughter with Munck as his, and that her great fortune should remain her personal and sole property.
-Schön was bankrupt at the time of the marriage, but was afterward able to buy Ekholmsnäs Manor at Lidingö.
-Bassi spent the rest of her life as a business woman, attending to her manor, a brick factory and a snus factory.
-She lived with her mother and her friend, the actress Elise Dubelloi from the French Theatre in Sweden, and she also had additionally three sons with Schön.
+Schön was bankrupt at the time of the marriage, but was afterwards able to buy Ekholmsnäs Manor at Lidingö.
+Bassi spent the rest of her life as a businesswoman, attending to her manor, a brick factory and a snus factory.
+She lived with her mother and her friend, the actress Elise Dubelloi from the French Theatre in Sweden, and she also had three sons with Schön.
 She converted to Lutheranism in 1815.